 How to Maintain Enthusiasm Over the Long-term

 Very few people will stick to progressing towards such long term goals.
-Life gets in the way, the goal seems unrealistic and your progress so slow.
+Life gets in the way, the goal seems unrealistic and progress slow.
 It’s easy to give up, or get distracted and forget about them.